Chart Color Schemes

 AreaSearch assessment of residential development activity positions Albury Surrounds among the top 25% of areas assessed nationwide

-This financial year has seen $30.2 million in commercial approvals, reflecting strong commercial development momentum.
-Albury Surrounds maintains similar construction rates per person compared to the rest of NSW, supporting market stability, although recent periods have shown some moderation in development activity.
-Recent construction comprises 97.0% detached houses and 3.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers with an average of approximately 185 people per dwelling approval.
+This financial year has seen $30.2 million in commercial approvals registered, indicating robust local business investment.
+Compared to the rest of NSW, Albury Surrounds maintains similar construction rates per person, contributing to market stability aligned with regional patterns, although building activity has slowed in recent years.
+Recent construction comprises 97.0% detached houses and 3.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development